🌍 Awakening to the World Outside

 “Equity does not promise salvation.
 It only believes in growth.”

-This reflection explores how “fairness” became performance—growth without grace, acceleration without rest.
+A reflection on a culture of endless leverage— how “fairness” became performance: growth without grace, acceleration without rest.

 👉 Read the full work →